Molecular replacement

-Molecular replacement (or MR) is a method of solving the phase problem in X-ray crystallography.
+Molecular replacement (MR) is a method of solving the phase problem in X-ray crystallography.
 MR relies upon the existence of a previously solved protein structure which is similar to our unknown structure from which the diffraction data is derived.
 This could come from a homologous protein, or from the lower-resolution protein NMR structure of the same protein.

 The first goal of the crystallographer is to obtain an electron density map, density being related with diffracted wave as follows:

 With usual detectors the intensity $I=F\cdot F^*$ is being measured, and all the information about phase ($\Phi$) is lost.
 Then, in the absence of phases (Φ), we are unable to complete the shown Fourier transform relating the experimental data from X-ray crystallography (in reciprocal space) to real-space electron density, into which the atomic model is built.
 MR tries to find the model which fits best experimental intensities among known structures.